KRnils/Coffee-site/README.md

 - [Lighthouse](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?pli=1) helped find issues with performance, accessibility, and SEO.
 The final results are also included in this README.md.
 - [W3C HTML Validator](https://validator.w3.org/) Was used to validate all HTML, some issues were found and fixed this way.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) Was used to validate the CSS, no issues were found.
+- [Coolors](https://coolors.co/) Was used to help pick colors that fit the mood while maintaining good contrast for readability and accessibility.
+- Initially development started in [gitpod](https://gitpod.io/), since it's essentially running VS Code in a browser I soon installed [VS Code](https://code.visualstudio.com/) and ran it locally instead for better performance.